Judge rejects Steve Bannon's motion to throw out contempt of Congress charges - KTVZ

 By Katelyn Polantz, CNN Reporter, Crime and Justice

-Judge Carl Nichols of the DC District Court rejected Bannon’s motion to dismiss the case against him, including his argument that the House select committee’s subpoenas were illegal.
+Judge Carl Nichols of the DC District Court rejected Bannon’s motion to dismiss the case against him, including his arguments that the House select committee’s subpoenas were illegal and that he was protected by the secrecy of the presidency because he had been in contact with Trump at the end of his administration.

-The decision is likely to add firepower to the House’s ongoing January 6 investigation, which is currently holding public hearings of its findings this month.
+The decision is likely to add firepower to the House’s January 6 investigation, which is holding public hearings this month on its findings, and it blesses the Justice Department’s decision to indict Bannon, who had left the Trump administration in 2017.

-Bannon and several other conservatives have tried to fight the select committee subpoenas in court, arguments that have been repeatedly rejected by federal judges.
+Bannon and several other conservatives have tried to fight the select committee’s subpoenas in court, but their arguments have been repeatedly rejected by federal judges.

-“The court cannot conclude as a matter of law” that the committee was improperly constituted, nor that Bannon is correct to argue that this subpoena wasn’t properly cut and the indictment is invalid, Nichols said Wednesday.

-“After all, the full House approved” referring Bannon’s contempt to the Justice Department to be prosecuted, Nichols added.
+Bannon’s is the first criminal proceeding to be greenlighted by a judge.
+Another Trump adviser, Peter Navarro, was more recently charged by the Justice Department with contempt of Congress related to its January 6 investigation.

 RELATED: Peter Navarro called arresting agents ‘kind Nazis,’ FBI says